|Nutrition Facts (per serving)|

 Gather the ingredients.

 Slowly, add the confectioners' sugar and continue to beat on low speed until combined.
 Add the orange zest and juice.
-Beat the mixture on medium-high speed until stiff peaks form, about 1 to 2 more minutes.
+Beat the mixture on medium-high speed until stiff peaks form, 1 to 2 more minutes.
 Taste the filling and adjust with additional zest, if desired.

 To assemble the cake, place one of the crepes on a flat serving dish or cake platter.
 Spread about 3 tablespoons of the mascarpone cream filling over the crepe in an even layer all the way to the edge.
-Lay the next crepe over top and repeat the process until you lay the final crepe on top (make sure you save your prettiest cake for this).
+Lay the next crepe over top and repeat the process until you lay the final crepe on top (make sure you save your prettiest crepe for this).

 Loosely cover the cake in plastic wrap.
 Refrigerate the cake for at least 1 hour and up to 8 hours.
 (Store the extra mascarpone cream filling in an airtight container in the fridge and reserve for serving.)

-Once the cake is chilled, spread the extra mascarpone cream filling over top, creating decorative swirls.
+Once the cake is chilled, spread the extra mascarpone cream filling over the top, creating decorative swirls.
 Sprinkle with additional citrus zest, then top with berries and toasted nuts, if desired.

 - Spread the whipped filling all the way to the edges to seal the crepes together.